heptarch/heptarch.github.io/drafts/demon.md

  The duke is intrigued---he has a daughter the same age---and finds himself laboriously ascending the granite steps of Cromwell Tower the next morning.

-"Davie" Thomson, an immense, stentorian figure who seems to barely fit into the classroom, introduces the young "Miss Dewar" as a "remarkably keen pupil" of "the modern developments".
+"Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Dewar" as a "keen pupil" of "the modern developments", and folds himself into a chair in the front row.
  Miss Dewar coughs nervously, looks at her mentor who nods paternally, and begins:
 <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px